SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 load-on-startup                           boolean   false       If the world should be loaded on startup.
 Has no effect
                                                                 in global config.
-Config doesn't need to be enabled either, because it will always fall back to the world config. mob-spawn-range                           integer   8           Specifies the radius (in chunks) of where creatures will spawn.
+Config doesn't need to be enabled either, because it will always fall back to the world config. max-chunk-unloads-per-tick                integer   100         The maximum number of queued unloaded chunks that will be unloaded in a single tick. mob-spawn-range                           integer   4           Specifies the radius (in chunks) of where creatures will spawn.
 This value is capped to the current view distance setting in server.properties.
 **Portal Agents**                                               A list of all detected portal agents used in this